Should I take a protein supplement?

 Types of protein supplements

-Okay so you’ve decided you should take a protein supplement – but where do you
+Okay so you’ve decided you should take a protein supplement – but where do you start?

 On the market you can find protein supplements in different forms.
 Powders are the most common and the easiest to absorb.
 Bars are popular (and quite tasty), but they tend to have a lot of added sugar and other additives.
 There are also ready to drink liquid proteins, which are a medical food developed for the dietary management of conditions requiring supplemental protein.